haleomo/AkamaiHawaii/replit.md

 ```
 Changelog:
 - July 04, 2025.
+Updated QR code content to use Share button URL instead of declaration data for better functionality
+- July 04, 2025.
 Refactored airline dropdown to use constant array airlineNames instead of hardcoded HTML for better maintainability
 - July 04, 2025.
 Updated "Cruise Ship / Ferry" label to "Cruise Ship" for cleaner UI text
 - July 04, 2025.
 Hidden departure location field for commercial flights - only shows for cruise ships/ferries and other vessel types with required validation